 There’s a saying in Norway that one can live on air and love alone.
 We all know that isn’t quite the case.

-UKS – Young Artists’ Society opened the doors to our new home in Keysers gate 1 in central Oslo.
+In January 2023, UKS – Young Artists’ Society opened the doors to our new home in Keysers gate 1 in central Oslo.
 We invite you into a space bursting with history, an exhibition space full of the freshest contemporary art, desk spaces in our library and steaming hot coffee on soft sofas in our new lounge.

 We have received generous support from Norwegian councils and foundations, and we are adding funds of our own for the renovation of a home for young art to be developed over the next 10 years or more.
 In total we have raised 4.6 million Norwegian kroner (about 460,000 EUR) of our total budget of 5 million NOK.
 Now we need help in raising the last 400,000 NOK (40,000 EUR) to ensure a steady flow of oxygen through our beautiful new premises.

 UKS was founded for artists by artists and is owned by its members.
 We have fought for artistic freedom and supported young artists for over 100 years and aim to do so for the next 100 years!

 We’ve teamed up with our artist allies DAMLA KILICKIRAN and A K DOLVEN, each of whom have created a work which you can receive in exchange for your donation to UKS.
 Both artists have been paid for their labour and have kindly agreed to donate the profits of each artwork to secure fresh air in UKS’ new space.